antlr/antlr4/doc/releasing-antlr.md

 ### Python

-The Python targets get deployed with `twine` for Python 2 and 3.
+The Python target gets deployed with `twine` for Python 3.

 First, set up `~/.pypirc` with tight privileges: